BAEKJungHo/BAEKJungHo.github.io/about.md

 ![](/resource/about/principle.png)

+- I excel at and enjoy studying academic subjects and effectively applying them to practical situations.
 - I prefer combining the tools I have to solve problems in the most optimal way possible.
 - Documentation skills are good.
 - Communication is important.